 MY JOURNEY HERE

-Through research and exposure to writers and ideas, our practice quickly developed into one of learning our connection to the earth and the impact we have in all we do.
-After a friend shared Tom Brown, Jr.’s first book The Tracker with us, we devoured his whole series.
-Then we saw he was offering his Standard Class in California and we signed up!
+Through research and exposure to writers and ideas from authors such as Gary Snyder, Joanna Macy, John Muir, John Trudell, Joy Harjo, Russell Means, Chellis Glendenning & Henry David Thoreau, our practice quickly developed into one of learning our connection to the earth and the impact we have in all we do.
+After a friend shared Tom Brown, Jr.’s first book The Tracker , we devoured his whole series.
+When we saw he was offering his "Standard Class" in California we eagerly signed up!
 This blew open the doors of perception about exactly how connected to nature we could get.
 I went on to take many classes over a 16 year period with Tom and his amazing teachers and continue to take online courses with him.

-In 2012, I discovered the beautiful, female centered teachings of Lynn Andrews.
-Jeff brought home a copy of her first book Medicine Woman from our local book sale.
+In 2012, I discovered the beautiful, female centered teachings of Lynn Andrews when Jeff brought home a copy of her first book Medicine Woman from our local library book sale.
 He knows well my love of books about indigenous wisdom, bringing in the magic of nature connection and healing arts.
 This was a female version of The Tracker books and Carlos Castaneda books combined!
 I read the entire twelve book series of her shamanic training under Agnes Whistling Elk and Ruby Plenty Chiefs in just a few months.
 In 2013 I began her four-year shamanic studies apprenticeship called The Mystery School and graduated in 2016, receiving my ordination into the International Assembly of Spiritual Healers and Earth Stewards Congregation.
 This has helped bring balance to all my previous practices and helped me see that this female energy is what we and the world need for wholeness.

 I offer my classes for women only; because women need space to feel, be and express themselves and learn skills to empower themselves.
 Now is the time to reclaim our power like never before in herstory!